LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/consumers/the-new-web-messaging-window.md

 Two new engagement templates (invitations) have been added to the engagement template library, improving the consumer experience and streamlining customization and branding.

+The two new templates are:
+* A new “Message us” bubble with rounded corners and editable text - this will be the new default, replacing the “Live Chat” invitation.
+* A new round bubble invitation (without text), located by default at the right bottom corner of the webpage.

 Message us engagement:

 ![](/img/week-of-august-5th-8.png){:class="newagent"}